manshour/stochasticity/README.md

+This repository can be used to estimate time-resolved Drift and Stochasticity in non-stationary timeseries, as introduced in "Characterizing Time-Resolved Stochasticity in Non-Stationary Time Series", Rahvar et. al., (2024).

-The following R package is required to run the codes:
+Note: The following R package is required to run the codes:

 'stats'